 Wind disperses the powdery brown teliospores of smut.
 Smut’s do not usually grow indoors.
 They are parasitic plant pathogens that require a living host for the completion of their life cycle.
 Smut teliospores cannot easily be distinguished from the myxomycetes and certain species of Periconia.

 Reported to be allergenic.
 See also Sporothrix sp. as it is some tazonomic confusion between these two genera.
-This genera does not cause sprotrichosis.
+This genus does not cause sporotrichosis.

 Characteristics: Allergenic, Toxigenic, Pathogenic

-Description: Several strains of the fungus (S.atra, S.chartarum and S.alternansare synonymous) may produce a trichothecene mycotoxin, Satratoxin H, which is poisonous by inhalation.
+Description: Several strains of the fungus (S.atra, S.chartarum, and S.alternansare synonymous) may produce a trichothecene mycotoxin, Satratoxin H, which is poisonous by inhalation.
 The toxins are present on the fungal spores.
-It is a slow growing fungus on media.
+It is a slow-growing fungus on media.
 It does not compete well with other rapidly growing fungi.
-The dark colored fungi grows on building material with high cellulose content and low nitrogen content.
+The dark-colored fungi grow on building material with high cellulose content and low nitrogen content.
 Areas subject to temperature fluctuations with relative humidity above 555 are ideal for toxin production.
 The organism is rarely found in outdoor samples.
 It is usually difficult to find in indoor air samples unless it is physically disturbed or if there is speculation, a drop in the relative humidity.
 The spores are in a gelatinous mass.
 The spores will die readily after release.
 The dead spores are still allergenic and toxigenic.

 Individuals with chronic exposure to the toxin produced by the fungus reported cold and flu symptoms, sore throats, diarrhea, headaches, fatigue, dermatitis, intermittent local hair loss and generalized malaise.
 The toxins produced by the fungus will suppress the immune system affecting the lymphoid tissue and the bone marrow.
 Animals injected with the toxin from the fungus exhibited the following symptoms: necrosis and hemorrhage within the brain, thymus, spleen, intestine, lung, heart, lymph node, liver and kidney.
 Affects by absorption of the toxin in the human lung are known as pneumomycosis.
 Percutaneous absorption has caused mild symptoms.
 Toxicologically, stachybotrys can produce extremely potent trichothecene poisons, as evidenced by one-time lethal doses in mice (LD50) as low as 1.0 to 7.0 mg/kg, depending on the toxin and the exposure route.
 Depression of immune response, and hemorrhage in target organs are characteristic for animals exposed experimentally and in field exposures (Ueno, 1980; Jakab et al., 1994).